Does Car Insurance Cover Vandalism?

 File a police report

 Call your local non-emergency police line and report the vandalism.
-Get the report number.
-Many insurers require this before processing a comprehensive vandalism claim.
-Without it, they may question whether the damage was truly intentional.
+Get the report number before hanging up.
+Most insurers require it before processing a comprehensive vandalism claim, and without it, they may question whether the damage was intentional.

 2. 2